 - Kill switch (IP leak and DNS leak protection)

-PIA claims to work with different streaming services, but I’ve found it to get blocked (more on this in the streaming section).
+PIA claims to work with different streaming services, but I’ve found it to get blocked more often than not, as I’ll show you below.
+So overall, PIA is a pretty basic, minimal VPN service.

 ExpressVPN features – The main features with ExpressVPN are: